alephium/docs/docs/misc/FAQ.md

 1. Your wallet is up to date.
 2. You are connected to Mainnet, not "testnet" or "devnet."
 3. You’re using the same Secret Recovery Phrase as the intended wallet.
-4. You can alternatively scan it on [https://explorer.alephium.org/][explorer-link] to verify that your assets are indeed on the address you’re checking.
+4. You can alternatively scan it on the [Explorer][explorer-link] to verify that your assets are indeed on the address you’re checking.

 If your wallet is up to date but you still can’t find your balance, your previous balance might be in a different group than the ones currently loaded in your wallet.